 How EBIT Margin can help you

-The EBIT margin is an analyzing tool that allows you to compare among the businesses that do not operate in the same place.
+The EBIT margin is an analyzing tool that allows you to compare effectively among the businesses that do not operate in the same place or ecosystem.
 The result is not distorted by the difference between the tax frameworks of places where they operate.